"Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful." Colossians 3:15

 Author

 Dena loves Jesus, her family, all things literary, coffee, and British television.
-She’s an author of eleven books and many articles, a professional speaker, and a Bible teacher who has been married to her hubby Carey for 25 wonderful years (and a couple they don’t discuss).
+She’s the author of eleven books and many articles, a professional speaker, and a Bible teacher who has been married to her hubby Carey for 25 wonderful years (and a couple they don’t discuss).
 Her passion is sharing words of humor and hope with wounded and weary people.
 Dena enjoys singing on the praise team at the church where her husband is the worship pastor.
 She spends too much time online or in the fast food drive-through – but she and the Lord are working on it.
 Connect with her via her website, Instagram, or Facebook.

 Promise of Abundant Peace

-God’s peace is altogether different from the peace of the world, because God’s peace is not a gift, it’s a Person, God’s own Son, Jesus, the Prince of Peace.
-God’s peace is abundant, unspeakable, generous, plentiful, extravagant, lavish, expansive, affectionate, and never ending.
+God’s peace is altogether different from the peace of the world because God’s peace is not a gift; it’s a person: God’s own Son, Jesus, the Prince of Peace.
+God’s peace is abundant, unspeakable, generous, plentiful, extravagant, lavish, expansive, affectionate, and never-ending.

 Pin It on Pinterest